TheDesignPatterns/Dart/README.md

-Design Patterns implemented in Dart with KISS approach as well as TDD.
+Design Patterns implemented in Dart using TDD approach (thanks to Mockito) as well as KISS.